zauberzeug/air-link/README.md

 The system service will automatically start the app after a reboot.

 > [!TIP]
-> To display the logs of the Air Admin service, use the following command:
+> To display the logs of the Air Link service, use the following command:
 >
 > ```bash
-> journalctl -u air-admin -f
+> journalctl -u air-link -f
 > ```
 >
 > The `-f` flag will follow the logs in real-time.

 ### 2. Access via NiceGUI On Air

-To make the Air Admin app accessible via NiceGUI On Air, follow these three steps:
+To make the Air Link app accessible via NiceGUI On Air, follow these three steps:

 1. Register a new device with a fixed region at <https://on-air.nicegui.io>.
-2. Enter the token in the top right corner of the Air Admin web interface.
+2. Enter the token in the top right corner of the Air Link web interface.
-3. Restart the Air Admin service using the button next to the token.
+3. Restart the Air Link service using the button next to the token.

-Air Admin will be reachable through the URL provided by NiceGUI On Air, for example <https://on-air.nicegui.io/zauberzeug/rodja-admin>.
+Air Link will be reachable through the URL provided by NiceGUI On Air, for example <https://on-air.nicegui.io/zauberzeug/rodja-air-link>.

 ### 3. Manage SSH keys (optional)

-To allow SSH access without a password, you can add SSH keys to the edge device using the Air Admin web interface.
+To allow SSH access without a password, you can add SSH keys to the edge device using the Air Link web interface.
 Use the key icon in the top right corner to open the SSH key management.

 ## Usage

 ### Install User Apps

-You can install user apps via the Air Admin web interface.
+You can install user apps via the Air Link web interface.
 The web interface lists all available packages and provides a button to upload additional ZIP files.
 The install button runs the `install.sh` script from the ZIP file and outputs the process in the web interface.

 ### SSH Login via NiceGUI On Air

-Establish an SSH connection to the machine where Air Admin is running via proxy jump over the On Air server:
+Establish an SSH connection to the machine where Air Link is running via proxy jump over the On Air server:

 ```bash
 ssh -J <your_organization/<your_device_name>@on-air.nicegui.io root@localhost